Asanio06/Aerorequestor/README.md

 Next step :

-- [ ] Display the METAR according to an airport
+- [x] Display the METAR according to an airport
-- [ ] Select aeroport on a list
+- [ ] Select airport on a list
+- [ ] Have the recommended runway